223 charges filed against former local law enforcement, EMS official

 Lieutenant Michael R. Salvadge will serve as acting chief of the county's EMS in the interim, the release stated.

-Others charged are Colton Broadwater, Ivy Rodenhaver, Robert Horner Sr., Robert "Beau" Horner Jr., and Gregory Broadwater.
+Others charged are Colton Broadwater, Ivy Rodehaver, Robert Horner Sr., Robert "Beau" Horner Jr., and Gregory Broadwater.

 The offenses started in mid September and continued through late December, White said and added criminal complaints have been filed for the warrants.